UMAprotocol/UMIPs/UMIPs/umip-157.md

 With all of that information, each leaf should be possible to construct in the format given [here](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPoolInterface.sol#L13-L42).
+Importantly, the `l1Tokens`, `bundleLpFees`, `netSendAmounts` and `runningBalances` arrays should all be the same length.
+The latter three arrays are values mapped to the `l1Tokens` entry of the same index.
+See [this section](#matching-l1-tokens-to-running-balances-or-net-send-amounts) to better explain how to map `l1Tokens` to the other three arrays.

 Once the leaves are constructed, the merkle root can be constructed by hashing each leaf data structure using Solidity's standard process of `keccak256(abi.encode(poolRebalanceLeaf))`.
 Once the leaves are hashed, the tree should